gene-git/Arch-mkpkg/README.rst

 .. _Archlinux AUR: https://aur.archlinux.org/packages/mkpkg

 On Arch you can build using the provided PKGBUILD in the packaging directory or from the AUR.
+All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
+Add the key to your package builder gpg keyring.
+In PKGBUILD use source= line with *?signed* at the end.
+You can also manually verify the signature

 To build manually, clone the repo and :

  .. code-block:: bash